 Moving away from a beam reach and into a broad reach point of sail results in letting your sails out about 2/3 of the way.
 At this point of sail, the wind is not coming astern from your sailboat and your sail will act more like a parachute than a wing.
 Now that you’re sailboat’s heading downwind, you’ll also feel a little less of a windy feel but still should be chugging right along.

-Since a sail will be out almost the entire way when in a broad reach point of sail, it’ll start to feel like your going downhill when it comes to the wind.
+Since a sail will be out almost the entire way when in a broad reach point of sail, it’ll start to feel like you’re going downhill when it comes to the wind.
 While your sailboat won’t yet be truly going entirely downwind, you’ll be on the verge of entering it.
-While not the fastest point of sail, I’m a personal fan of broad-reaching since we’re going at a decent speed and it feels much calmer (in terms of the wind) than more windward points of sail.
+While not the fastest point of sail, I’m a personal fan of broad reach since we’re going at a decent speed and it feels much calmer (in terms of the wind speed) than more windward points of sail.

-When you let your sails out the most they can go and the wind is coming directly behind your sailboat, you’re definitely on a running point of sail.
-This point of sail can truly feel like your running downhill since you have the force of the wind directly propelling you and your sailboat forward.
+When you let your sails out the most they can go and the wind is coming directly behind your sailboat, you’ll sail downwind and you’re definitely on a running point of sail.
+This point of sail can truly feel like you’re running downhill since you have the force of the wind directly propelling you and your sailboat forward.
 As a matter of fact, it acts a lot like a parachute and really feels great!

-Also known as a “dead run”, the running point of sail doesn’t require critical attention to be made on the trim of your sail.
-Depending on the strength of the wind, this means you can consider putting up a Genoa or Spinnaker sail to really get your sailboat moving.
+Also known as a “dead run”, the running point of sail doesn’t require critical attention to be made on the sail trim.
+Depending on the strength of the wind speed, this means you can consider putting up a genoa or spinnaker sail to really get your sailboat moving when sailing directly downwind.
 If you feel that the wind is fairly constant in terms of direction and intensity, this is a great time to put those massive colorful sails up!

 How a Sail Works